Kerala School Sports Meet: Selection of participants

 The Education Department manages the selection process for the Kerala School Sports Meet, ensuring that rules and regulations are followed at every level, from sub-district to state.
 The system aims to identify top athletes across the state, allowing them to progress from sub-district to district, and eventually to the state level.

 Inclusivity

-In 2024, the Kerala School Sports Meet featured 1,800 differently-abled students who participated in 21 events.
+In 2024, the Kerala School Sports Meet featured 1,800 disabled students who participated in 21 events.
 These included 3 team games and 18 athletic competitions.
-This was the first time that differently-abled students competed in the inclusive category at the state school sports festival.
+This was the first time that disabled students competed in the inclusive category at the state school sports festival.
 The events in this category included athletics, football, handball, and badminton.

 Age categories

 Participants are divided into three main categories based on age: